 What Else Can Our Drone Do?

-We’ve mentioned above that we can save lives by surveying from a height.
+We’ve mentioned above that we can save lives by completing surveys from height.
 However, there are many other applications.
 We can use the drone to measure stockpiles on construction sites.
 It can also be used to measure the building progress to ensure deadlines are met.

 We also have thermal imaging cameras available.
 So if you’re worried about energy loss or the need to insulate, then our thermal cameras will give all the information to find potential areas of cold bridging, water ingress or heat loss in your buildings.